Archives

 Having done plenty of martial arts, my husband Marco has better posture and balance in movement than I do generally, but he is not immune to “laptop and couch slouch” – now he has three pairs of eyes ready to remind him.
 It’s become quite a family game.
 We’re all helping each other take care of our bodies better.

-Pascale (Architect and Mother of Twins)
+Pascale (Architect, Coach and Mother of Twins)

 Alexander Technique Can Help Neck Pain and Headaches